garrandall/popular-music-data/tracks/it-s-your-thing-mercedes-master-p.md

 Right here next to me

-Ohhh ohhh ohhh
+Ohhh oh oh
-Ohhh ohhh ohhh
+Ohhh oh oh
-Ohhh ohhh ohhh
+Ohhh oh oh
 You got me twisted, callin' me about your man
 You got me twisted, callin' me about your man